cuvar/smart-down/README.md

 ## Getting started
 First, clone the repo and install all dependencies using `npm install`.

+Then, rename the `.env.example` to `.env` and set the username and password as well as other values.

 For testing purposes, you can run the app locally using `npm run dev`.
 This will start the app on port 3000.
 You can then access the app via `http://localhost:3000`.

 For production, you can build the app using `npm run build` and then start it using `npm start`.
 The app will then be available on port 3000.

 ## Functionalities
 smart-down is a simple note-taking app, that stores all notes locally on the server.
 Hence, no database is needed.
 The app uses basic auth for administration purposes.
-Rename the `.env.example` to `.env` and set the username and password as well as other values.
 An administrator can

 - create new notes
 - control whether they are publicly accessible or not
 - delete notes